 Pet My Big Penis

-Posterior urethra includes the prostatic and membranous urethra.
-Anterior urethra includes the bulbous and penile urethra.
+Posterior urethra equates to the prostatic and membranous urethras.
+Anterior urethra equates to the bulbous and penile urethras.

 Malgaigne fracture is an unstable type of pelvic fracture, which involves one hemipelvis, and results from vertical shear energy vectors.